vincentdeng-veracode/verademo-github-app/README.md

  awefawefawef
 ### URLsasfawefawefdasfgssdafwe
 afweawefawef
-`/reset` will reset the data in the database with a load of:
+`/reset` will reset the data in the database with a load awefof:
  - usersawedddd
  - jokesawefawefawefawef